Azure-Samples/MipSDK-File-Dotnet-ServicePrincipalAuth/README.md

 # MipSdk-Dotnet-File-ServicePrincipalAuth

-This sample application demonstrates using the Microsoft Information Protection SDK .NET wrapper to label and read a label from a file.
+This sample application demonstrates using the Microsoft Information Protection SDK .NET wrapper to label and read a label from a file using **service principal authentication**.
+The sample provides steps and code or both client secret and certificate-based authentication.

-This sample illustrates basic SDK functionality where it:
+Beyond the authentication flow, it demonstrates:

-- Obtains the list of labels for the user
+- Fetching labels for the tenant
-- Prompts to input one of the label IDs
-- Prompts for a file path of a file to label
+- Applying a label to a file
-- Applies the label
-- Reads the label from the document and displays metadata
+- Reading a label from a file

 ## Summary

-This sample application illustrates using the MIP File API to list labels, apply a label, then read the label.
+This sample application illustrates using the MIP File API to list labels, apply a label, then read the label as a service principal identity.
 All SDK actions are implemented in **action.cs**.
+All auth behaviour is implemented in **AuthDelegateImplementation.cs**.

 ## Getting Started